 18.2.2. the need to gain the consent of participants for the return of creative works which are part of an assessed research project to the artist or creator once the marking is completed;

 18.2.3. the desirability of storing tapes or film separately from transcripts or other identifying material;

 18.2.4. the provision of full information about the use of the data and the duration and general nature of data storage to potential participants.
 Researchers should be aware that they are unable legally to use or store the information in a manner to which the participants have not consented.

 18.3.
-The storage location of data and consent forms is to be as follows:
+The storage location of data and consent forms is to be in accordance with this guideline (2) and as follows:

 18.3.2.
 The data must be stored in a separate location from the Consent Forms.
 Details of the storage locations must be specifically provided in the appropriate sections of part H of the EA1 Application Form.